Clogics/mixxx-controller-Hercules-dj-control-mp3-e2/README.md

 Here, you will find configuration files (xml MIDI mapping file and associated javascript file) for mixxx 1.12 to use the DJ Control MP3 e2 MIDI controller from Hercules.

+It extends the controller by using 2 levels of "shift", allowing to have 3 functions on each button/knob.
+This mapping is 4-deck compatible and implements a deck switch.
+You can assign deck A to Channel 1 or 3 and deck B to Channel 2 or 4.

 Installation
 ----------------